slamice/wri/hipsters/chapter07.md

 Ch7.
-Another show, Mexico City happens here.
-Om's infatuation with bands happens here.
-He gets a call from his family in the middle again.
-This chapter shows the nature of a live show, how slightly awkward and banal it is.
-Om has seen these bands dozens of times.
-He discusses circuit bending, how a famous musician stayed at someone's house.
-Boombastic plays.

-Meets up with Dock in this chapter.

-Talk at concert about circuit bending, blabbing to friends about how big of an annoyance talking about it with someone was.

-talk about how bands isn't great, get told off.
+The game went on and on, and it felt like three feet in the grave.

+Why is this asshole just sitting at me, staring into space but intentionally avoiding my precense and everyone else's precense and everyone else is avoiding every else's and is the driver even paying attention to the road?
+Of course he is because that's great right?
+Once I stared into space into a man's eyes.
+I wondered what it would be like.
+But he noticed immediately and shot a look at me.
+What I did was rude, abrasive, sickening.
+Disgusting.
+SO I shrugged and he smiled and looked away.
+I snuck in a few at his eyes again, but our conversation was over.

 ...

-Despite all the vapers outside, smoke still lingered and began to settling.
+Despite all the vapers outside, smoke still lingered and began settling.
 The hazy room held leather and jean jackets of all characters and shapes.
 I pushed a bit through expecting to find Selina or someone I knew, but it was a loss with this crowd and I was sure she wasn't there yet.
 I decided to just take to watching the stage silently as the band on it bled its electronic heart out.

 There were only two on stage.
 The lackluster crowd blew bubbles and shuffled in place silently.
 The band member in the back wore aviator shades a la seventies.
 Familiar dry techno hums suddenly sounded, and as they dribbled into the room like repeated fingers wrapping on a table.
 The other, a messy blonde hair picked up the mike and dug it in behind his mop.
 He staggered a bit, having drunken a few.